 There are several timber species of Phyllostachys, and they can be very hard to tell apart.
 Even the experts will argue whether it’s a P. bambusoides, P. vivax, P. edulis or P. nigra ‘Henon’.
 Vivax is typically the largest species, sometimes more than 5 inches in girth.
 But each species performs differently in different soils and climates.

 Henon is a subspecies of Black Bamboo, but with grayish-green culms.
 It also goes by the common name Giant Gray Bamboo.

-Some of the most interesting Phyllostachys are the striped cultivars, shown at the top of the article, in the featured image.
+Some of the most interesting Phyllostachys are the striped cultivars.
 P. aureosulcata ‘Spectabilis’ and P. aura ‘Aureocaulis’ are especially eye-catching.
 The striping is similar, but ‘Spectabilis’ sometimes grows with an exotic zigzag.